hrvojej/fast_news/docs/ai_article_content_fetching.md

 I want to make sure I fully understand your requirements before proceeding.
 Here are a few questions:

 1. **Script Structure & Logic:**
-   Should the new script for the **pt_fox** schema follow the exact same structure, logging, error handling (including retries, status updates, and sleep intervals), and database update logic as the existing **pt_abc** script—except that it will target the **pt_fox** schema and use the updated content extraction?
+   Should the new script for the **pt_nyt** schema follow the exact same structure, logging, error handling (including retries, status updates, and sleep intervals), and database update logic as the existing **pt_abc** script—except that it will target the **pt_nyt** schema and use the updated content extraction?

 Yes.